erjohns3/light-show/README.md

 * label intensity of some lights and cleanup
     * get rid of white flashes alone
 * add more variety
-    * color wheel rotation
     * custom fades - linear, sine wave, exponential dropoff
     * andrew's idea: apply a custom fade to all effects in a scene.  could end at a different point too
     * chris's idea - changing some effects but not all - on non-high delta changes
-* halloween
-    * spooky lights for UI
-    * make it spooky button
-        * add "boo" sounds to drop
-        * lights are all orange

 # Running locally
 ## To get all songs from doorbell